Robustness Measures in Distributionally Robust Optimization: Worst-case sensitivity: Explicit formulas

-While worst-case sensitivity \eqref{eq:sen_cvar} is a measure of spread, it only depends on the ``good" side of the cost distribution.
-In contrast, smooth $\phi$-divergence \eqref{eq:phi-sensitivity} and Total Variation \eqref{eq:sen_tv} depend on the entire distribution.
+\end{proposition} While worst-case sensitivity \eqref{eq:sen_cvar} is a measure of spread, it only depends on the ``good" side of the cost distribution.
+In contrast, those for smooth $\phi$-divergence \eqref{eq:phi-sensitivity} and total variation \eqref{eq:sen_tv} depend on the entire distribution.